Statistical rigor built in

 Best candidate selected

-• Train (50%) — the optimizer explores parameter combinations here.
+• Train (50%) is where the optimizer explores parameter combinations.

-• Validate (25%) — used to select the best candidate from the training results.
+• Validate (25%) is used to select the best candidate from the training results.

-• Holdback (1-year minimum) — data the strategy NEVER sees during optimization.
+• Holdback (one year minimum) is data the strategy NEVER sees during optimization.
 Holdback returns are the closest proxy for live performance.

 2